offby1/pyramid-tinyurl-doodle/README.branch.md

   <https://docs.docker.com/engine/swarm/secrets/#build-support-for-docker-secrets-into-your-images> suggests it's straightforward—and in fact I've done something similar in the `docker-take-three` branch.
 It's confusing, though, since much of the documentation around docker secrets refers to "docker swarm", which is ...
 I dunno?
 An alternative to docker-compose?
 * [x] Go through [the nginx beginner's guide](http://nginx.org/en/docs/beginners_guide.html) slowly and carefully Not very informative, as it happens :-|
+* [x] plop it on an actual EC2 box and test it in "production" mode.
+  In particular: the recaptcha